Winston throws 4 TD passes, Buccaneers outlast Rams 55-40

 Buccaneers: Evans injured his hand in the second half, but returned. … WR Breshad Perriman didn’t return from a hamstring injury in the first quarter.

-Rams: LB Bryce Hager injured his shoulder during the first half. … Rookie S Taylor Rapp left the field in the third quarter unable to put weight on his left ankle.
+Rams: Peters scored despite taking a helmet-to-helmet hit at the goal line from left tackle Donovan Smith that kept Peters out of the rest of the game under evaluation for a concussion. … LB Bryce Hager injured his shoulder during the first half. … Rookie S Taylor Rapp left the field in the third quarter unable to put weight on his left ankle.

 UP NEXT

-Buccaneers: Back on the road to face the New Orleans Saints on Sunday.
+Buccaneers: Back on the road Sunday to face the New Orleans Saints, the other competitor in last season’s NFC championship game.

 Rams: A quick trip to face the Seattle Seahawks on Thursday night in their first NFC West game of the year.